Pafos has an array of picturesque beaches from sandy to pebbly, secluded and public stretching along the meandering coast.

 There is a handful of working harbors in the Pafos district, but don’t go thinking that means masses of yachts and cruise liners, all you will find in these sleepy ports are working fishing boats that capture the Cyprus charm and have been a focal point of many photographs over the years.

-Excellent for snorklling and scuba diving, the enchanting, tiny harbour area of St George’s near the Akamas National Park is a great place to soak up the sun’s rays in the summer and explore the hidden coves and headlands in the depths of winter.
+Excellent for snorkeling and scuba diving, the enchanting, tiny harbor area of St George’s near the Akamas National Park is a great place to soak up the sun’s rays in the summer and explore the hidden coves and headlands in the depths of winter.
 A captivating setting for romantic weddings, St George’s church is located high on the hill overlooking the serene coast and has won the hearts of many a lover on their special day.

-The Seacaves area, like much of Paphos, was once rural and barren land but over recent years it has changed dramatically.
+The Seacaves area, like much of Pafos, was once rural and barren land but over recent years it has changed dramatically.
 Seacaves now is known as one of the finest residential areas in Cyprus, offering some of the most exclusive villas on the island.
 When the sun goes down over the breathtaking rugged coastline and small sandy coves with crystal clear waters it is a magical experience.

 Polis and Latchi are charming, quaint villages located on the Northern coast of the island.
 Latchi is a small fishing village, which before it was a tourist area, was a sponge diving area.
 The pebble beaches in the area are a major attraction to tourists; local people from the city of Nicosia are found here at the hottest time of year on holiday and basking in the sun.
 The waters suddenly deepen here making ideal conditions for water sports and diving, which can be found along the coast.